Table of Contents Show

 Home Office Deduction for Self-Employed OnlyHome Office Deduction for Self-Employed Only

-Another change that the TCJA brought was eliminating the deduction for reimbursed home office expenses.
+Another change the TCJA brought was eliminating the deduction for reimbursed home office expenses.
 This is no longer available for employees who work from home for an employer.
 However, it is still available for the self-employed or has any freelance income.
 So long as you have a part of your home exclusively used for business.
 To be eligible for this, you only have to do freelance work as a side hustle, and it needn’t be full-time.

-You can take this deduction based on either your actual expenses or a simplified deduction.
+You can take this deduction based on your actual expenses or a simplified deduction.
 If you choose to deduct based on your actual costs, you can deduct a portion of your rent, mortgage interest, homeowner’s insurance, and utilities based on the percentage of your home used as an office.
 For instance, if your home office takes up 1/10th of the total square footage of your home, then you can deduct 10% from those expenses.

 The process is more straightforward for those who choose to take a simplified deduction but may come with a lower deduction.
 This works by deducting $5 per square foot of office space up to 300 square feet or $1,500.
 Before filing your taxes, you should check with a tax professional to see if you meet the strict requirements to take this deduction.
 You should also consult IRS Publication 587.